ph4ntonn/Stowaway/README_EN.md

   ```
     Meaning：

-       -l     It means Stowaway is listening on port 9999 and waiting for incoming connection
+       -l     It means Stowaway is listening on port 9999 and waiting for incoming connection(default listening on 0.0.0.0)

        -s     It means Stowaway has used 123 as the encrypt key during the communication